department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/template-requirements.md

 Specs - not including the basic requirements on all LC pages:

 - Everything that current subway maps allow, plus screenshots
-- Section headers (H2s, H3s, etc.)
+- Section headers (H2s, H3s, etc.) - But the first section header after intro must be an H2 (don't allow H1 to jump to H3, etc.)
-- Alert (can be enabled below intro text, within steps) - this is in addition to the alert that can be enabled as part of the 'shell' below intro block.
+- Alert (can be enabled below intro text, and within steps) - this is in addition to the alert that can be enabled as part of the 'shell' below intro block.
 - Can include multiple 'subway maps' with section headers.
 - No videos, no tables, no callouts, etc.